Journal article

 Abstract

-PURPOSE: To compare mobile phone addiction (MPA) patterns between Tibetan and Han adolescents in China.
-DESIGN AND METHODS: The study was carried out in two provinces of China.
+Purpose: To compare mobile phone addiction (MPA) patterns between Tibetan and Han adolescents in China.
+Design and Methods: The study was carried out in two provinces of China.
 The Mobile Phone Addiction Scale (MPAS) was used to assess MPA.
-FINDINGS: Seven hundred and five Tibetan and 606 Han students participated in the study.
+Findings: Seven hundred and five Tibetan and 606 Han students participated in the study.
 The MPAS total score was 24.4 ± 11.4 in the whole sample; 27.3 ± 10.8 and 20.9 ± 11.2 in Tibetan and Han students, respectively.
 Quality of life (QOL) in the physical, psychological, social, and environmental domains was negatively associated with MPA.
-PRACTICE IMPLICATIONS: Compared with Han students, Tibetan students were found to have more severe MPA.
+Practice Implications: Compared with Han students, Tibetan students were found to have more severe MPA.
 Given its neg..

 View full abstractGrants

-Awarded by University of Macau
+Awarded by Universidade de Macau

 Funding Acknowledgements